 Having been a dental hygienist for some time, I have navigated a lot of personalities and quirks.
 Any profession that involves regular contact with large portions of the general public and close quarters with coworkers is bound to offer its fair share of hardships and, occasionally, some humor.

-After the year we have had, it is time to have a healthy laugh.
-These are the top 25 relatable moments of my day that make me chuckle or cry ─ and only fellow hygienists could possibly understand.
+Just for fun, it is time to have a healthy laugh.
+These are the top 25 relatable moments of my day that make me chuckle or cry that only fellow hygienists can understand.

 The Temptations

-While I have vowed to start making healthier dietary choices, the office lunchroom has become the Willy Wonka world of naughty temptations.
-Donuts, cakes, bagels, bakery goods, even chocolates delivered to the office from some girl’s boyfriend for her birthday.
+While I have vowed to start making healthier dietary choices, the office lunchroom has become the Willy Wonka world of naughty temptations – donuts, cakes, bagels, bakery goods, or even chocolates delivered to the office from some girl’s boyfriend for her birthday.
 It is only a matter of time before I, too, grow so enormous that the Oompa-Loompas come and have to roll me out of the building to the juicing room like Violet Beauregarde.

 Matchmaker, Matchmaker, Leave Me Alone